Discover the best medieval towns in France such as Colmar, Obernai and Selestat Read more about the 4 of the Best Medieval Towns in France >>

 France also had several slave colonies in the Caribbean and the biggest was in Saint Domingue which was later known as Haiti.
 There were approximately five hundred thousand slaves in 1789 and they provided labor for crops and others.

-All the lands were owned by the King and some were given to the church while the rest were leased out to Barons and Lords under strict agreement that they will provide services to the king in exchange to the lands leased out to them.
+All the lands were owned by the King and some were given to the church while the rest were leased out to Barons and Lords under the strict agreement that they will provide services to the king in exchange for the lands leased out to them.

-When the Roman Empire collapsed, France was entirely unlinked from the European economy.
+When the Roman Empire collapsed, France was entirely unlinked to the European economy.
 There was a great decline in trade and manors became more self-sufficient than progressive.
 During the 13th century, catastrophes and famines plagued the French people.

 The economy of France during the early Renaissance period was marked by growth and developments in agriculture.
 France was the most populated country in Europe and the most populous in the world until 1795.

 In the 18th century, Paris became world-famous becoming the capital for trade and consumerism.
 Paris also had social priority and economic force.